appfoundry/ios-guidelines/README.md

 ###.m
 ####Private Members
 Private ivars, properties and privately adopted protocols are declared in the class extension.
-We **prefer** the use of **ivars over properties*.
+We **prefer** the use of **ivars over properties**.
 All private members should start with an underscore.
+This also includes methods.

 If you do want to use properties you should synthesize your properties as **_propertyName**. e.g.
 ```objc